Vandivier/afterecon/content/2016-09-13-what-should-people-do-after-learning-economics.md

 ---
-title: What Should People Do After Learning Economics?
+title: "What Should People Do After Learning Economics?"
 date: 2016-09-13 14:18:33
 author: John Vandivier
 ---